fuzzymfx/fuzzymfx.github.io/content/zuzu.md

 tags: ["project, markdown, javascript, html, css"]
 ShowBreadCrumbs: true
 ---
 Zuzu is a static site generator that takes in markdown files and render htmls pages.
-[This blog](https://anubhavp.dev/oldblog), for example, has been written using this generator.
+This blog has been written using this generator.
 This enables noobs like me to write blogs without having to learn a lot of code!
-It is a very simple and easy to use generator.
-All you need to do is to write a markdown file and it will be rendered as a page ;) You can create a new page by creating a new markdown file.

 - [How does it work?](#how-does-it-work)
   * [1.
 Create a markdown file](#1-create-a-markdown-file)